 It doesn’t take a genius to know that most of this stuff is just bad news for your health.
 Then again, you only use that toilet boil cleaner or that container of disinfectant wipes every once in a while.
 It’s probably not that bad, right?

 The truth is that even occasional exposure to these products can affect the body, especially the respiratory system.
-In this day and age when we are encouraged to clean and disinfect many surfaces (as well as ourselves) on an on-going basis, it is especially important that we do so using the most natural products possible.
+In this day and age when we are encouraged to clean and disinfect many surfaces (as well as ourselves) on an ongoing basis, it is especially important that we do so using the most natural products possible.

 The evidence is clear when it comes to an increase in Breast Cancer risk from commercial cleaning products.
-A survey sponsored by the Silent Spring Institute over 700 women with Breast Cancer discovered that “cleaning product use contributes to increased breast cancer risk.”
+A survey sponsored by the Silent Spring Institute of over 700 women with Breast Cancer discovered that “cleaning product use contributes to increased breast cancer risk.”

 One of the most reliable resources out there to check the toxic risk of the cleaning products you use can be found on the Environmental Working Group website.
-Just plug in your brand in their database and check out the EWG rating.
+Just plug your brand in their database and check out the EWG rating.
 You can also investigate brands on the go with the new EWG app!

 #5 In Your Own Mind

 There is one more place where toxins can really take hold and cause damage.
 Surprisingly, it isn’t located in your home but exists in your own mind.
-First of all, if your mind that is racing, if you stressed out or you are aflush with constant negative thoughts, your body will produce more hormones for stress than healing.
-Hormones like cortisol tend to increase inflammation and disease risk all around.
+First of all, if your mind is racing, if you are stressed out or you are aflush with constant negative thoughts, your body will produce more hormones for stress than healing.
+Hormones like cortisol tend to increase inflammation and disease risks all around.
 Studies in the field of psychoneuroimmunology have linked cynicism to a greater risk for dementia and heart disease.
 Other investigations have found a connection between depression and low immune function.